Cognitive Screening for Mature Adults

 Types of Cognitive Assessment

 Cognitive assessments come in several forms.
-A first commonly used type of assessment is a screening tool These are usually very brief (10 minutes or less), performed in your regular doctor's office or in that of a medical specialist.
+A first commonly used type of assessment is a screening tool These are usually very brief (10 minutes or less), and presented in your regular doctor's office or in that of a medical specialist.
 These measures cover a variety of important cognitive skills areas, and they are very helpful for quickly assessing for various types of cognitive difficulties.
 Without question, screening of this type is useful.
 The trouble is, because these screening tests necessarily need to be brief and easy to administer, they can sometimes miss cognitive problems that are still mild -- which can delay identification and treatment of the underlying cause .

-The Role of Brief Screening Assessment
+The Role of Neurocognitive Screening Assessment

 There are essentially three potential benefits: